Andrew Toney: Legacy

 Pat Williams, vice president of basketball operations for the Orlando Magic, shared an anecdote with Tony Rizzo while being interviewed on The Really Big Show on ESPN850 WKNR in Cleveland on February 11, 2010, while promoting his latest book about the late Chuck Daly.
 Williams said that when he was a general manager back in the days of their great rivalry with the Lakers and Sixers (c.
 1980–1983), he asked Danny Ainge, the Celtics guard, what player he worried about the most come playoff time.
 "Not Magic or Dr. J, it's Andrew Toney that keeps me awake at night!" said Ainge.
 Williams went on to say that were it not for injuries Toney would have been a Hall of Famer.
 Charles Barkley stated that Toney was the best player he ever played with.
+Hall of Fame player and Toney's former coach Billy Cunningham, like Williams, believed Toney would have been in the Hall of Fame but for his injuries, and that he and backcourt mate Cheeks had just started to grow into their potential together.